regina-normal/regina/packaging/chroots/README-mandriva.txt

 - /srv/chroot/mandriva is a directory on the host debian system containing one subdirectory for each final mandriva chroot (the "guest mandriva systems").
-This is mounted from a separate partition (currently 18G, and with plenty of room to spare).
+This is mounted from a separate partition (currently 18G, and only about 50% full).

 Host mandriva system configuration